rushilma/thesis/4-rounding.typ

 In addition, note that practically speaking, computing $hat(alg)_r$ requires additionally computing the energy of $O(1)$-many points on $Sigma_N$.
 This requires only an additional $O(N)$ operations.

-Recall from @section_algorithm_stability that if $alg$ is low degree (or low coordinate degree) then we can derive useful stability bounds for its outputs.
+Recall from @section_algorithm_stability that if $alg$ has low polynomial/coordinate degree, then we can derive useful stability bounds for its outputs.
 Luckily, this modification $hat(alg)_r$ of $alg$ also are stable, with slightly modified bounds.

 // hat alg is still stable